-Are you planning on installing a laminate countertop in your kitchen?
-You buy one but it is a tad bit too big for what you had in mind.
-You might want to cut it a bit, but chances are if you don’t know how to, you might ruin the factory finish.
-So in this guide, we will give you a few tips and tricks on how to cut laminate countertop with a table saw.
+Are you planning to install a laminate countertop in your kitchen?
+You might have bought the material but it turned out to be too big for your modest needs.
+While you’ll need to cut the countertop, there’s a high chance you don’t know how to, and might end up ruining the factory finish.
+Therefore, in this guide, we will give you a few tips and tricks on how to cut laminate countertop with a table saw.

-Laminate is a rather brittle material.
-It is flexible, with a large enough surface area it flexes very easily.
-But it is quite brittle when it reaches the point where it can no longer flex anymore.
-When cutting it with ordinary saws, you might cause it to chip or splinter.
-When cutting a laminate countertop, the same risks of chipping and splintering are still there.
+Laminate is a flexible material and with a large enough surface area, it easily flexes.
+But it is quite brittle when it reaches a point where it can no longer flex.
+When cutting with ordinary saws, you might cause the countertop to chip or splinter and consequently ruin the finish of your countertop.

 Using a table saw is the easiest method to cut a laminate countertop.
-But there are a few things you can do to keep the factory finish on it.
+Moreover, there are a few things you should keep in mind to maintain the factory finish.

 Circular Saw vs Table Saw

-There are many people who will use a circular saw in place of a table saw for tasks.
-Although it is clear that the circular saw has the advantage in portability.
-But the table saw has the advantage of power and accuracy.
-Both of these, however, can be used for cutting a laminate countertop.
-But the best results can be achieved with a table saw.
+There are many people who will use a circular saw in place of a table saw for different tasks.
+Although the circular saw is the better option in terms of portability, a table saw is more powerful, accurate, and generally achieves the best results.
+Nevertheless, you can use both tools to cutting a laminate countertop.

 How to Cut Laminate Countertop with a Table Saw

-For this job, you will need masking tape and a high teeth count carbide blade.
-A 102 teeth carbide blade will do just fine for the task.
-It is because of the carbide blade and the high teeth count will cut cleanly and avoid splintering so that you can get a factory finish.
-A high teeth count plus the carbide edge cuts very clean avoid any splinters whatsoever.
-This can be done with a normal table saw blade as well.
-But it does not provide the desired results and you might need to replace the cutting implement.
+For this job, you will need masking tape and a high tooth count carbide blade; a 102 teeth carbide blade will do just fine for the task.
+The carbide blade and high teeth count will cut cleanly and avoid splintering so that you can get a factory finish.
+A normal table saw blade won’t deliver the desired results and you might need to replace the cutting implement.

-First up, unplug the table saw.
-Make sure that the power cord of the table saw is disconnected from any power source.
-This is because you will first need to replace your normal table saw blade with the carbide one.
-When handling the blade or maintenance of the saw, always disconnect the cord.
+First off, unplug the table saw by disconnecting the power cord from the power source before replacing your normal table saw blade with the carbide one.
+Whenever you are handling the blade or conducting regular saw maintenance, you should always disconnect the cord.

-Replace the normal table saw blade with the carbide blade with a high teeth count.
-The high teeth count on the carbide blade creates a more finished cut.
+Replace the normal table saw blade with the carbide blade.
+The high teeth count on the new blade creates a cleaner finished cut.

-Apply masking tape where you have to make a cut.
-This is unnecessary when using a high teeth count carbide blade.
-But always take precautions to make sure the job goes smoothly.
-The masking tape is used to avoid the laminate from splintering.
+Apply masking tape where you want to make the cut.
+Even though this is unnecessary when using a high teeth count carbide blade, you should always take precautions and mark your intended trajectory to ensure a smooth job.
+The masking tape is usually used to keep the laminate from splintering.

-Place the countertop laminate facing up on the table saw.
-Connect the power cord to an outlet and power it on.
-Slowly guide the countertop forward letting the blade cut it from the bottom side up.
+Place the countertop laminate facing upward on the table saw.
+Connect the power cord to an outlet and power switch it on.
+Slowly guide the countertop forward letting the blade cut it from the bottom as it moves up.

 Guide the countertop all the way to the end.
 If you are working with a narrow piece, use the pushing sticks to push the narrow end.
-Once it is cut, you can peel off the tape to check the fine finish of the cut.
+Once it is cut, you can peel off the tape to check the finish quality.

 Things to Be Careful of When Cutting a Laminate Countertop with a Table Saw

 - You can cut a laminate countertop with a normal table saw blade as well.
-Just you will not get a really fine finish that you should get from a high tooth count carbide blade.
-You can sand off the end product if you use a normal table saw blade, but the finish is not perfect as compared to when using the other blade.
+However, you will not get a fine finish as opposed to using a high tooth count carbide blade.
+You’ll need to sand off the end product if you use a regular table saw blade to get perfect edges.

 - If the countertop is too big, you will need to take the fence off the table saw.
 It will ensure that the whole piece fits and sits flat on the table.

-- If you are unsure how to replace a table saw blade, do check a tutorial or use the user’s manual.
-Do not try to do it without the knowledge of how to do so.
+- If you are unsure of how to replace a table saw blade, check the user’s manual or an online tutorial.

 DEWALT 10-Inch Table Saw